Europe and Islam

 An equally important legacy of Muslims was that of convivencia, a spirit of tolerance and mutual respect among people of differing faiths.
 Muslims, Christians, and Jews thrived together in Muslim Europe, so much so that the Jews experienced their Golden Age under Muslim rule.

-The flourishing Muslims cities in Europe attracted much attention.
+The flourishing Muslim cities in Europe attracted much attention.
 Indeed, they became conduits through which much of the Muslim scholarship and inventions reached the rest of Europe.
 Arabic texts were translated into Latin and became primary resources of the most advanced contemporary research in every field.
 This massive transfer of refined knowledge eventually sowed the seeds of Renaissance in Europe.

 However, when the Renaissance did come, followed by the Age of Enlightenment, and the scientific and industrial revolutions, much of the acknowledgement and credit was forgotten and what remained was the belief that Europe had miraculously reawakened to its classical Greek roots after a long sleep.